chinedufn/collada-dae-parser/docs/export-from-blender.md

 `collada-dae-parser` does not support control bones such as pole targets, inverse kinematic bones or control bones.

-If you're rig uses control bones, you'll need to apply their effects onto your deformation joints before exporting your mesh.
+If your rig uses control bones, you'll need to apply their effects onto your deformation joints before exporting your mesh.

 #### 1. Start from a copy file